how to become a neurologist

 High Patience Level:

 Neurologists need to be patient.
 They have to spend time with patients and be willing to adjust their plans if needed.
-It’s important to be patient and not rush through things.
+It’s essential to be patient and not rush through things.

 Ability to work well under pressure: